 Late payment is a growing problem for SMEs of all kinds, but it seems to be a particularly severe issue in the public sector.
 Recent research from the Federation of Small Business found that 90% of public sector suppliers are hit by late payments.
 Even when they are not, payment terms can be lengthy – often moving beyond 30 and 60 days.
-This is creating an enormous problem in the public sector supply chain which can put the future of some of the Government’s key contractors at risk.
+This is creating an enormous problem in the public sector supply chain which can put the future of some of the Government’s key contractors at risk, this is why invoice factoring government contracts is a perfect fit.

 The FSB is calling for the Government to levy penalties against those departments which pay their suppliers late.
 Labour has also announced plans to force the public sector to pay its suppliers on time.
 Even so, you can forgive suppliers for feeling sceptical about waiting on the Government to change its ways.

-How does Invoice Finance for the Healthcare and Care Sectors help?
+Types of Finance for the Healthcare and Care Sector